lhaecker/wsl/README.md

-# wsl
-My WSL  files on Debian und Ubuntu
+My modifications for Debian and Ubuntu